brejdol/networkundertaker/_posts/2023-04-10-Shortest-Path-Bridging--part-2.md

 *Failing to set this correctly CAN result in packet loss.*

 Default link metric is 10 on all links.
-Since all links are open and can/will be used, you need to provide this information to the control plance so that SPB never over-saturate a link.
+Since all links are open and can/will be used, you need to provide this information to the control plane so that SPB never over-saturate a link.
 Set the link metric so that it is a factor of the link capacity, where your highest link capacity has the lowest value, for example:

 ```
 400G links with metric 250